snapshot-labs/snapshot/README.md

 By default your instance will connect to the hub at `https://testnet.snapshot.org`.
 To change that (or other values) you can create a `.env.local` and overwrite the values from `.env`.

 ## Running service locally with Docker
-1. Run `docker build -t snapshot .` to build the image
+1. Run `docker build -t snapshot .` to package the Snapshot application into a container image
 2. Run `docker run --name snapshot -p 8080:8080 snapshot` to run the container
-3. Go to `http://localhost:8080/#/fabien.eth` to test your code
+3. Go to `http://localhost:8080/#/fabien.eth` on your web browser to test your code

 ## License